Pusty/rarvm-debugger/README.md

 ## Example 02

-An example of self modifying instructions
+An example of self modifying instructions (See notes)

 ## Example 03